Silverthrone Caldera

-The Silverthrone Caldera, also referred to as the Silverthrone Caldera Complex, is a potentially active volcano in Range 2 Coast Land District of southwestern British Columbia, Canada.
+The Silverthrone Caldera, also referred to as the Silverthrone Caldera Complex, is a volcano in Range 2 Coast Land District of British Columbia, Canada.
 It lies within the Pacific Ranges of the Coast Mountains and reaches an elevation of 2860 m, although some sources give the elevation as high as 3160 m.
-The caldera is about 20 km wide and has been deeply eroded, resulting in the formation of rugged topography.
-Several glacial meltwater streams originating from the caldera flow through valleys in the Pacific Ranges; among these streams are the Pashleth, Selman and Catto creeks and the Kingcome and Wakeman rivers.
-The volcano shares its name with Silverthrone Mountain which is a subfeature of the caldera.
+The caldera is about 25 by 20 km in size and has been deeply eroded, resulting in the formation of rugged topography.
+Several glacial meltwater streams originating from the volcano flow through valleys in the Pacific Ranges.
+These include the Pashleth, Selman and Catto creeks and the Kingcome and Wakeman rivers.
+The caldera contains several named mountains, including Mounts Somolenko, Overill, Kinch, Squire, Ardern and Calli, as well as Petrovsky Peak and Silverthrone Mountain.

 Volcanic rocks deposited by eruptions of the Silverthrone Caldera and associated vents include rhyolites, dacites, andesites and basaltic andesites.
-They are exposed in valleys, but at higher elevations, they are largely buried under glacial ice of the 3600 km2 Ha-Iltzuk Icefield.
-These rocks comprise three units; a 750,000-year-old basal breccia unit, a 400,000-year-old unit of overlying lava flows and domes, and a less than 13,000-year-old series of lava flows and pyroclastic cones.
-The caldera mainly poses a threat to air traffic from renewed explosive eruptions since there are no communities nearby, but lahars or debris flows could be produced from the melting of glacial ice.
+They are exposed in valleys, but at higher elevations they are largely buried under glacial ice of the 3600 km2 Ha-Iltzuk Icefield.
+These rocks comprise three geological units: a 750,000-year-old basal breccia unit, a 400,000-year-old unit of overlying lava flows and domes, and a less than 13,000-year-old series of lava flows and pyroclastic cones.
+Small magnitude, shallow earthquakes have been recorded near the volcano since 1980, but they have not been demonstrated to be magmatic in origin.
+The main potential hazard posed by future volcanism is to air traffic if explosive eruptions were to occur from the caldera.

-The Silverthrone Caldera was a source of obsidian for indigenous peoples during the pre-contact era and was studied in the 1970s as a potential source of geothermal energy.
+The Silverthrone Caldera was a source of obsidian for Indigenous peoples during the pre-contact era.
 Geological studies have been conducted at the volcano since at least the 1960s, but its very remote location has impeded detailed fieldwork.
-As a result, the eruptive history of the caldera is poorly known and its affinity to the Garibaldi Volcanic Belt remains unclear.
-The volcano can only be reached by helicopter or, with great difficulty, by trekking on foot through valleys of the Pacific Ranges.
+As a result, the eruptive history of the caldera is not well-known and its affinity to the Garibaldi Volcanic Belt remains unclear.
+The volcano was studied in the 1970s as a potential source of geothermal energy.
+It can be reached by helicopter or by trekking on foot through nearby valleys.

 Names and etymology

-The Silverthrone Caldera has also been described as the Silverthrone Caldera Complex and the Silverthrone Depression.
+The Silverthrone Caldera has been described as the Silverthrone Caldera Complex and the Silverthrone Depression.
 Other terms, such as the Silverthrone volcanic complex and the Silverthrone volcanic field, refer to the caldera and associated volcanic rocks.
-Such terms are derived from Silverthrone Mountain, a volcanic feature associated with the caldera whose name has been identified in Canadian Alpine Journal articles as early as 1933.
+Such terms are derived from Silverthrone Mountain, a volcanic feature associated with the caldera whose name has been reported in Canadian Alpine Journal articles as early as 1933.
 In a 1968 Geological Survey of Canada report, the eruptive products of the caldera were referred to as the Mount Silverthrone volcanic complex by Jack Souther, Canada's first volcanologist.

-In addition to Silverthrone Mountain, the Silverthrone Caldera also shares its name with Silverthrone Glacier, an outlet glacier of the local Ha-Iltzuk Icefield which covers approximately 3600 km2 of the southern Coast Mountains.
-Silverthrone is descriptive of the icy landscape; it was probably coined by Don Munday who carried out the first ascent of Silverthrone Mountain along with his wife Phyllis Munday in 1936.
+The Silverthrone Caldera also shares its name with Silverthrone Glacier, an outlet glacier of the local Ha-Iltzuk Icefield which covers approximately 3600 km2 of the southern Coast Mountains.
+Silverthrone is descriptive of the icy landscape; it may have been coined by Don Munday who, with his wife Phyllis Munday, carried out the first ascent of Silverthrone Mountain in 1936.